This page contains affiliate links. Please read our disclosure for more info.

 After our time in Kyoto we spent three weeks travelling around Japan and managed to follow the blossoms.
 Below I’ve included my tips on other less crowded sakura spots beyond Kyoto.

-This post also includes how to find the next Kyoto cherry blossom forecast for 2025.
+This post also includes the Kyoto cherry blossom forecast for 2025.

 Contents